maxine4321/Eth-beginner-Project/README.md

 - Mint Function: Allows for the creation of new tokens and adding them to an address.
 - Burn Function: Allows for the destruction of tokens from an address, reducing the total supply.

-## Learning Outcomes
-- How to create a basic smart contract using Solidity.
-- How to declare and use state variables.
-- How to implement mapping for address balances.
-- How to write functions to modify state variables.
-- How to use Remix, an online Solidity IDE, for compiling and deploying smart contracts.

 ## Executing program
 To execute this program, we can use Remix, an online Solidity IDE.
 Follow these steps: